nhathadt11/blog/content/posts/the-first-chemical-enrichment-events/index.md

 tags: [astrophysics, coce]
 ---

-This is gas that was left over after the Big Bang.
-And here is the first star.
+A ball of gas that was left over after the Big Bang along with the very first star.
 Star is not a static object, it actually evolves with time to a red giant and is getting much bigger.

 What happens in the evolutionary here, there are two possibilities: